nephi-byui/cse210-tc03/README.md

 Hi, my name is Alan Crisanto, I live in Lima, Peru.
 I like programming, play the guitar and play soccer.
 I'm married, my wife's name is Alexandra and we like to watch anime together.

 Tatenda Felix Mukaro
 Hello Team!
 I am Felix from Harare Zimbabwe .
 I am an Information Technology enthusiast seeking for opportunities to learn,network and grow in the Technology Industry.
 I play the Mbira and I love freelance photography.
+I have 0 kids and single.